Dear Class of 2020 admits, transfers, and all others,

 - Icy Hot

-- Glass containers (serves as food storage, plate, and are microwavable)
+- Glass containers (serves as food storage, something to eat out of, and as a microwavable container)

 - 2 Ply toilet paper